farhanaldinho/application/README.md

 If you check the branches of this repository you will recognize another branch.
 Please merge the branch and its containing files into your main branch.
 Resolve possible merge conflicts.

-## Part 3: Simple demo app

-### Implementation task

-Create an android app which allows the user to register a patient with firstname, lastname, date of birth, weight, shoesize.
-Additionally the app should instruct the user to take four pictures of the patients feet, the top and bottom per foot.
-The backend can be mocked and does not have to be implemented by you.
-However, it should ideally be a REST API endpoint.

-### What privacy issues are related to this feature?

-- insert your answer here

-After completing the tasks please send us an invite to your forked repository (Nikolajewitsch, istiyaksiddiquee ).